ClinVar Miner

 Illumina Laboratory Services, Illumina RCV000335429 SCV000374874 pathogenic Oculocutaneous albinism 2017-04-27 criteria provided, single submitter clinical testing The TYR c.1118C>A (p.Thr373Lys) missense variant has been reported in seven studies in which it is found in a total of 35 patients with oculocutaneous albinism, including in one in a homozygous state, in 29 in a compound heterozygous state (including one sibling pair and three sisters), and in five in a heterozygous state.
 None of the affected individuals demonstrated detectable tyrosinase activity, with carriers having low activity compared to controls (Spritz et al. 1990; Oetting et al. 1991; Tripathi et al. 1992; Park et al. 1993; Oetting et al. 1993; Hutton et al. 2008; Gargiulo et al. 2011).
 Segregation of the p.Thr373Lys variant with disease was shown in several of the studies (Spritz RA et al. 1990; Park et al. 1993; Gargiulo et al. 2011).
 The p.Thr373Lys variant was absent from 26 control alleles but is reported at a frequency of 0.00081 in the European American population of the Exome Sequencing Project.
 The Thr373 residue is conserved and located in the region of the protein involved in binding copper which is necessary for catalytic activity (Tripathi et al. 1992).
 Park et al. (1993) showed that the variant protein was not processed to the mature glycosylated form.
 Immunohistochemistry studies in COS7 cells by Toyofuku et al. (2001) showed that the p.Thr373Lys variant protein is retained in the ER, in contrast to the wild type protein.
 Transient expression studies in transfected HeLa cells demonstrated that the p.Thr373Lys variant abolished all three catalytic activities associated with the wild type tyrosinase and was unable to produce melanin (Tripathi et al. 1992).
 Based on the collective evidence, the p.Thr373Lys variant is classified as pathogenic for oculocutaneous albinism.
 This variant was observed by ICSL as part of a predisposition screen in an ostensibly healthy population.

-Invitae RCV000085898 SCV001580868 pathogenic not provided 2024-01-29 criteria provided, single submitter clinical testing This sequence change replaces threonine, which is neutral and polar, with lysine, which is basic and polar, at codon 373 of the TYR protein (p.Thr373Lys).
+Labcorp Genetics (formerly Invitae), Labcorp RCV000085898 SCV001580868 pathogenic not provided 2025-02-03 criteria provided, single submitter clinical testing This sequence change replaces threonine, which is neutral and polar, with lysine, which is basic and polar, at codon 373 of the TYR protein (p.Thr373Lys).
 This variant is present in population databases (rs61754388, gnomAD 0.07%).
-This missense change has been observed in individuals with oculocutaneous albinism (PMID: 2342539, 9259202, 13680365, 18326704; Invitae).
+This missense change has been observed in individuals with oculocutaneous albinism (PMID: 2342539, 9259202, 13680365, 18326704; internal data).
 It has also been observed to segregate with disease in related individuals.
 This variant is also known as Thr355Lys.
 ClinVar contains an entry for this variant (Variation ID: 3774).
-Advanced modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) performed at Invitae indicates that this missense variant is not expected to disrupt TYR protein function with a negative predictive value of 80%.
+Invitae Evidence Modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) has been performed for this missense variant.
+However, the output from this modeling did not meet the statistical confidence thresholds required to predict the impact of this variant on TYR protein function.
 Experimental studies have shown that this missense change affects TYR function (PMID: 1429711, 9242509, 27775880).
 For these reasons, this variant has been classified as Pathogenic.

 Genome-Nilou Lab RCV000003973 SCV001821962 pathogenic Tyrosinase-negative oculocutaneous albinism 2021-07-22 criteria provided, single submitter clinical testing